vyperlang/vyper/docs/compiling-a-contract.rst

 .. note::
    If the evm version specified by the compiler options conflicts with the source code pragma, an exception will be raised and compilation will not continue.

-For instance, the adding the following pragma to a contract indicates that it should be compiled for the "shanghai" fork of the EVM.
+For instance, the adding the following pragma to a contract indicates that it should be compiled for the "cancun" fork of the EVM.

 .. code-block:: vyper

-   #pragma evm-version shanghai
+   #pragma evm-version cancun

 .. warning::